Concordium/concordium-scan/backend-rust/README.md

 The backend consists of two binaries:

-- `ccdscan-indexer`: Traversing the chain indexing events into the database.
+- `ccdscan-indexer`: Traversing the chain, inserting data into the database as it is generated in the blockchain.
 - `ccdscan-api`: Providing a GraphQL API for querying the database.

 The service is split to allow for running several instances of the GraphQL API and while having a single instance of the indexer.